 Providing an engaging experience is crucial in helping companies succeed in attracting and retaining a skilled workforce who is passionate about their customers.
 In a highly competitive global economy, the way we communicate and the tools we use are key to success.

-Luckily, there are many benefits to digital communication in the workplace as it relates to the overall employee experience.
+Luckily, you can improve overall employee experience and take advantage of the top 5 benefits to digital communication in the workplace.
 Here’s how you can prepare your organization for digital success.

 The importance of a positive employee experience

 There’s no doubt that a positive employee experience builds a strong work culture, positively impacting business performance, but there’s much more to it.

 Recruiting talented employees is not the easiest job.
 However, when your employees enjoy work they usually tell others, leading to job referrals, employee advocacy, and high levels of productivity.
 Company-review sites like Glassdoor are easily accessible and job candidates are likely to seek to find out more about the employee experience before they join an organization.
 This has a significant impact on their ability to attract quality candidates.

 You want to keep your good employees, and talented members of your team are more likely to stay with you if they have a positive experience.
 According to Gallup, 89% of employers think employees leave for more money but in reality, only 12% do.

 The key to retaining your best employees is your ability to offer them an engaging and positive work experience where they can easily communicate and collaborate.
 Engaged employees are more likely to put in extra effort, achieve higher levels of productivity, and look for ways to improve and innovate.
 Of course, a great employee experience is also likely to positively impact the customer experience as well because when employees win, customers win, and when customers win, the organization succeeds.